tj-boutorwick/dotemacs/README.md

-# dotemacs
+# Dot Emacs
-my .emacs config and setup files
+This is my .emacs configuration.